edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 ...
 ```

-Once the worker node has joined your cluster, it may take a couple of minutes for all resources to become available.
+Once all nodes have joined your cluster, it may take a couple of minutes for all resources to become available.
 You can check on the state of your cluster by running the following:

 ```shell-session